Mediterranean Challenge Cup: XXVII MBC - Ankara 2025

 The 27th MBC was held at Rollhouse Bowling in Ankara, Turkey for the second time from April 27 to May 3.
-9 federations are scheduled to compete, with Kosovo returning after a one-year absence, while Croatia, Greece, San Marino, Serbia, and Slovenia all withdrawing.
+9 federations competed, with Kosovo returning after a one-year absence, while Croatia, Greece, San Marino, Serbia, and Slovenia all withdrawing.
 Sue Abela won two more gold medals (women's doubles and team event) to bring her total to eighteen gold medals overall.
 Malta was the most successful federation, winning eight medals.
-Mauro Anastasi from Malta was declared as the overall male MBC Champion 2025 and Celia Jeanne Delafosse from France was also declared as the overall female MBC Champion 2025.

-XXVIII MBC - Croatia 2026
+XXVIII MBC - Zaprešić 2026

-The 28th MBC will be held in Croatia for the 1st time from April 26 to May 3.
+The 28th MBC was held at West Bowling Center in Zaprešić, Croatia for the first time from April 26 to May 3.
+16 federations competed, with Croatia, Greece, San Marino, Serbia, and Slovenia all returning after a one-year absence.
+Gibraltar and Israel return after a two-year absence.
+Greece was the most successful federation, winning nine medals.
+Serbia won its first ever medal in the MBC when Stevan Lekić won bronze in men's singles.

 XXIX MBC - Portugal 2027

-The 29th MBC will be held in Portugal for the first time with dates to be determined in 2027.
+The 29th MBC will be held in Portugal for the first time from May 9–16.